Nimausfi/UVM_RAL_DMA/README.md

-# UVM RAL using a DMA Design
+# UVM Register Model using a DMA Design

 The implementation shows one of the ways to access DUT registers with the UVM RAL Model.